Where's Your Follow-Through Breaking? — KwanHoward.com

 Ability — Rung Two

-Can your team actually do what you're asking?
+Can they actually do what you are asking?

-Before holding someone accountable, how thoroughly do you verify they have the skill to perform the standard?
+Before holding someone accountable, how thoroughly do you verify they have the skill, tools, time, access, or authority to perform?

 Answer required

-When a team member consistently underperforms on the same task, what's your first assumption?
+When someone consistently underperforms on the same task, handoff, or commitment, what is your first assumption?

 Answer required

-When you discover someone lacks a skill needed to meet the standard, what happens?
+When you discover someone lacks what they need to meet the standard, what happens?

 Answer required

-How would you rate the resources available for your team to perform at the standard you require?
+How would you rate the resources available for people to perform at the standard you require?

 Answer required